wizardsardine/liana/doc/BUILD.md

 ## Building the project

-Once you've got Cargo installed, building the project is a simple `cargo` invocation away:
+Once you've got Cargo, building the project is a simple `cargo` invocation away.

+To only build the daemon, run it from the root of the repository:
 ```
 $ cargo build --release
 ```
-Make sure not to forget the `--release`, or you would build without optimizations otherwise.

 The `lianad` and `liana-cli` binaries will be in the `target/` directory at the root of the
 repository:
 ```